Find out about local customs and the documents you need to have when driving on holiday

 There’s more to driving abroad than sticking to the other side of the road — depending on where you’re going you could be obliged to travel with all manner of kit.

-For example, in France you must carry a breathalyser on board, while a first aid kit is a standard requirement in Austria and Croatia.
+For example, in France you must carry high visibility vests for the driver and all passengers in the car, while a first aid kit is a standard requirement in Austria and Croatia.

 Most countries recommend carrying a warning triangle, high visibility vests for all passengers, and spare light bulbs, as one or more of these items will invariably be required in the most popular destinations.